dotnet/csharplang/proposals/generic-ref-struct.md

 - Instances of `T` cannot be boxed or appear on the heap
 - Instances of `T` can only appear as fields inside a `ref struct`
-- Instances of `T` are considered `ref struct` for the purposes of the [span safety rules](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.2/span-safety.md)
+- Instances of `T` are considered `ref struct`s for the purposes of the [span safety rules](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.2/span-safety.md)
 - `T` cannot be used as the element of an array
 - Members on `object` such as `ToString` cannot be invoked as that implicitly boxes
 - etc ...